Two Contradictory Secrets To Career Success

 So, how to communicate effectively?

-Make use of brevity, speaking volumes in as little words as you can.
+Make use of brevity, speaking volumes in as few words as you can.
 Respect people’s time in conversation.

-There are many networking events, that you can sign up to, through LinkedIn, business profiling blogs, networking events or message boards.
+There are many networking events, that you can sign up for, through LinkedIn, business profiling blogs, community platform, and networking events.

 The more like-minded people you meet, the more opportunities you’ll have.